 6. Check Hosts File

-Malware programs can insert IP Addresses in Hosts File with the intention re-directing browser requests or for other unknown purposes.
+Malware programs can insert IP Addresses in the Hosts File with the intention of re-directing browser requests and other harmful purposes.

 The default Hosts File in Windows 10 is located at C:\Windows\system32\drivers\etc and it only contains a few comment lines staring with ‘#’ character.

-If your computer is affected, you will see other unknown IP Addresses, domains or hostnames listed on the Hosts File.
+If your computer is affected by malware, you will see unknown IP Addresses, domains or hostnames listed on the Hosts File.

 In such a case, you will have to remove unknown IP Addresses by editing the hosts file.